mannduuu07-png/ecommerce-funnel-analysis/README.md

 ### ⚠️ Headline Funnel Rates Are Affected by Data Coverage
 - Approximately **95.2% of clickstream sessions also appear in the transactions data**
+- Conversely, transaction-to-clickstream linkage was nearly complete: 852,582 of 852,584 transaction sessions had corresponding clickstream records.
+The 2 unmatched sessions explain the difference between the transaction count and the 852,582 observed `BOOKING` sessions in the clickstream funnel
 - The three-stage funnel therefore produced unusually high progression rates of approximately 97–98%
 - **Insight:** The headline funnel is useful for describing the recorded sample but should not be treated as a representative platform-wide conversion rate